em-foundation/emscope/README.md

 > The `emscope scan` command will _always_ (re-)write the `analysis.yaml` file in the capture directory.&thinsp; Along with the `capture.yaml` file written [earlier](#grab) by `emscope grab`, this pair of special files source much of the information presented by `emscope view` &ndash; with the latter command often used in tandem with `emscope scan` to refine event analysis _before_ publishing the capture itself.

 > [!TIP]
-> Feel free, however, to use the `emscope scan` command within any of the capture directories published in the `bleadv-captures` **Git** repository &ndash; implicitly modifying some `analysis.yaml` file.&thinsp; To revert `ble-captures` to its original state, run the following command from anywhere inside the repo:
+> Feel free, however, to use the `emscope scan` command within any of the capture directories published in the `BlueJoule` **Git** repository &ndash; implicitly modifying some `analysis.yaml` file.&thinsp; To revert `ble-captures` to its original state, run the following command from anywhere inside the repo:
 > ```
 > git -C "$(git rev-parse --show-toplevel)" reset --hard
 > ```